 Wells Fargo appreciates the opportunity to present our analysis of FHCF's current bonding capacity.
-As detailed in our response, should the need arise, we expect that current market conditions should allow FHCF to execute one or more transactions in an aggregate amount equal to or greater than the potential capital market funding needs for the current contract year.
+Although current market conditions are still fluid, we believe FHCF would be able to execute one or more transactions in an aggregate amount equal to or greater than its potential capital market funding needs.
 We will continue to monitor market conditions on FHCF's behalf and keep you informed of market developments that may affect FHCF's future bonding capacity.